 An act relating to cancer clinical trials; creating s.
-385.2021, F.S.; providing legislative findings and intent; defining terms; requiring cancer clinical trial programs to inform prospective patient subjects of the specified reimbursements for ancillary costs and travel expenses which may be available to them and their caregivers if they participate in a cancer clinical trial; specifying that reimbursement offers may not be coercive or exert an undue influence and are not considered inducements for participation; authorizing corporations, individuals, public and private foundations, health care providers, and other stakeholders to offer financial assistance to support approved reimbursements of ancillary costs and travel expenses for patient subjects in a cancer clinical trial and their caregivers; requiring certain entities that offer reimbursement programs to secure the informed consent of patient subjects; requiring the Department of Health to use specified criteria in reviewing and approving reimbursement programs; requiring the department to adopt rules; providing an effective date.
+385.2021, F.S.; providing legislative findings and intent; defining terms; requiring cancer clinical trial programs to inform prospective patient subjects of the specified reimbursements for ancillary costs and travel expenses which may be available to them and their caregivers if they participate in a cancer clinical trial; specifying that reimbursement offers may not be coercive or exert an undue influence and are not considered inducements for participation; authorizing corporations, individuals, public and private foundations, health care providers, and other stakeholders to offer financial assistance to support approved reimbursements of ancillary costs and travel expenses for patient subjects in a cancer clinical trial and their caregivers; requiring certain entities that offer reimbursement programs to secure the informed consent of patient subjects; prohibiting a patient subject from participating in a cancer clinical trial without submitting a specified statement of consent; requiring the Department of Health to use specified criteria in reviewing and approving reimbursement programs; requiring the department to adopt rules; providing an effective date.